Employer of Record South Korea (EOR South Korea)

 Employer of Record vs Entity Setup in South Korea

-| Criteria | Employer of Record (EOR) | Entity Setup |
+| Criteria | EOR Solution | Entity Setup |

 |---|---|---|

-| Best For | Quick market entry, testing the Korean market, hiring teams without local infrastructure | Long-term commitment, large-scale operations, significant Korean market investment |
+| Best For | Quick expansion, hiring in South Korea, managing global teams, and supporting foreign companies without establishing a local entity | Long-term commitment, large-scale operations, and permanent Korean business infrastructure |

-| Speed to Hire | 3-5 days to onboard employees | 2-4 months for corporation/branch registration, bank setup, and compliance infrastructure |
+| Speed to Hire | 3–5 days with rapid onboarding and local compliance support | 2–4 months for company registration, banking setup, and operational approvals |

-| Legal Presence | EOR is legal employer; no Korean entity required | Establishes permanent legal presence (corporation or branch office) in South Korea |
+| Legal Presence | EOR acts as the legal employer while businesses avoid establishing a local entity | Requires permanent legal presence through a corporation or branch office in South Korea |

 Employer of Record (EOR) Cost in South Korea: Pricing Guide